 Steel edges wrap the base of the skis.
 Edges come in various thicknesses.
 Race skis are often made with thin edges to reduce drag (bases have a better glide speed than steel edges).
 Thicker edges will be more durable.
 Thick bases and edges will provide you with a tougher and more bomber ski.
 If you tend to just ski groomers and don’t get many scratches on your skis, thin edges will probably work fine for you.
 Dependent on the skier type you are and where you ski, durability might be a priority.

 Ski topsheets are typically made from nylon.
-This is because it is scratch resistant, tough, and you can apply graphics to it.
+This is because it is scratch-resistant, tough, and you can apply graphics to it.
 Skis can also have wood topsheets.
 These are real wood veneers that are finished with a clear coat material which gives the wood additional toughness and UV stability.
 Screen printing and dye sublimation are the typical ways graphics are applied to the nylon topsheet material.
-Overall, the topsheet seals in the structural layers, protects the ski core and materials from moisture and UV rays, and adds a fun aesthetic.
+Overall, the topsheet seals in the structural layers protect the ski core and materials from moisture and UV rays and adds a fun aesthetic.

-Ready to learn more about ski design and what to look for when purchasing skis?
-Take a look at these other buyer’s guide posts and related articles:
+Ready to learn more about ski design and what to look for when purchasing new skis?
+Take a look at these articles from our Ski Buyer’s Guide: